sl5net/shop/readme.md

-The Shop read data from JSON files
+The Shop read data from 2 JSON files

+## how to run/ test it

-For every problem is a unit test
+- For every problem is a unit test in `src/ShopTest`

-You also could enter the problem into a command line
+- You also could enter the problem into a command line
 ```sh
 >java Shop
 ```